ChinomnsoC/Simple-Data-Pipelines/README.md

 # My-First-Data-Pipeline

-My first attempt at implementing a smart data pipeline with Luigi and Python.
+Implementing a smart data pipeline with Luigi and Python.

 ## NAME OF FILE